 All-copper, NSF/ANSI Std.-61 construction means GFX: (a) will not

 poison your loved ones they way some uncertified Canaidan

 knockoffs continue to do, (b) will last as long as your

 plumbing system and (c) will pay for itself many times over.
 Safety is

-guaranteed by U.L.-approved, NSF/ANSI Std.-61, double- wall-vented construction and
+guaranteed by U.L.-approved, NSF/ANSI Std.-61, double- wall-vented

-falling-film heat exchanger models listed in Tables A & B offer ultra-high heat transfer coefficients
+efficiency.
+The falling-film heat exchanger models listed in Tables A & B offer ultra-high heat transfer coefficients

 required for compact size and high capacity.